-- 1. Verify that the cluster chkconfig flag is on. - 2.
-Start the cluster daemons. - 3.
-Determine the hostname of the nodes to be defined as members of the cluster. - 4.
-Configure the database, using the FailSafe Manager GUI or the cmgr command: - Define the nodes in the pool.
-Follow the hostname resolution rules in "System File Configuration" on page 67.
-You should use IP addresses instead of IP names. - Define the cluster. - Start HA services. - Define resources and resource groups. - Define failover policies. - Define a tie-breaker node.
-It is recommended that you configure a tie-breaker node even if there is an odd number of nodes in the cluster because one node may be stopped, leaving an even number of nodes to determine membership.
+- 1. Verify that the cluster chkconfig flag is on.

+- 2. Start the cluster daemons.

+- 3. Determine the hostname of the nodes to be defined as members of the cluster.

+- 4. Configure the database, using the FailSafe Manager GUI or the cmgr command:

+- Define the nodes in the pool.
+Follow the hostname resolution rules in "System File Configuration" on page 69.
+You should use IP addresses instead of IP names.

+- Define the cluster.

+- Start HA services.

+- Define resources and resource groups.

+- Define failover policies.

+- Define a tiebreaker node.

 - 5. Test the system: - Test individual components before starting FailSafe. - Test connectivity among the nodes. - Test normal operation of the system when FailSafe is running. - Simulate failures when FailSafe is running. - 6.
-Use the build_cmgr_script command to generate a cmgr script based on the contents of the cluster database.
+Use the build\cmgr\script command to generate a cmgr script based on the contents of the cluster database.
 As needed, you can then use this generated script to recreate the cluster database after performing a cdbreinit when HA services are off.
 This may be useful for backups or troubleshooting.
-You should run build_cmgr_script again after making significant cluster database changes.
+You should run build\cmgr\script again after making significant cluster database changes.
 Also see the cdbBackup command.

-For details, see Chapter 6, "Configuration" on page 139.
+For details, see Chapter 6, "Configuration" on page 141.